 - Siam Square: This is the central shopping area in Bangkok, located 2.6 km to the north east of Bangkok Hua Lamphong Train Station.
 The area is best known for its large shopping malls such such as the MBK Center, Siam Paragon and Central World.
 The area also has a wide range of smaller shops and restaurants at street level.
 This is a popular area for Bangkok residents to visit in the evenings and at the weekends, and is connected to the BTS elevated train system which you can connect to from the MRT metro system which stops at Bangkok Train Station.

 - Silom: This is the area around the Silom Road which is the business district of Bangkok, and also an area with good access links, a wide range of shops and restaurants, and good value hotels.
 The main attractions in the area are Lumphini Park, Patpong Night Market and the famous Skybar.

-- Sukhumvit: The Sukhumvit Road is a long road leading from the Rama I road which connects to Siam Square all the way to the border with Cambodia via Pattaya.
-The lower section of the Sukhumvit Road between the Rama 1 road and the Asoke intersection has become the most popular and lively part of Bangkok for foreign visitors featuring loads of hotels, restaurants and bars, and notorious night life areas such as the Nana Plaza and the nearby Soi Cowboy.
+- Sukhumvit: The Sukhumvit Road is a long road leading from the Eastern end of the Rama I Road, which connects to Siam Square, all the way to the border with Cambodia via Pattaya.
+The lower section of the Sukhumvit Road, between the Rama 1 Road and the Asoke Intersection, has become the most popular and lively part of Bangkok for foreign visitors featuring loads of hotels, restaurants and bars, and notorious night life areas such as the Nana Plaza and the nearby Soi Cowboy.